-Join us as we do some myth-busting and tell you exactly how it works, so you have the best chance of securing your child a place at a top state school in London.
+Join us as we do some myth-busting.
+We’ll explain exactly how catchment areas work.
+This will give you the best chance of securing your child a place at a top state school in London.

 Understanding catchment areas for state schools in the UK

-The battle lines are drawn – quite literally – and the fight is on to secure your kid a place at an Ofsted rated ‘good’ or ‘outstanding’ state school in London.
-The catchment area system in the UK has been designed to stop the admission process being a complete free for all.
+The battle lines are drawn – quite literally!
+The fight is on to secure your child a place at an Ofsted rated ‘good’ or ‘outstanding’ state school in London.
+As mentioned, the catchment area system in the UK has been designed to stop the admission process being a complete free for all.

 The best way to win this most middle-class of battles is to understand the battlefield: the school catchment area.